straider/coding-dojo/WebServices/SpringMVC/README.md

 ## 3.1.
 Hello World

-- Given a WSDL code the server side and the client side of a simple service that always responds with "Hello, World!" to any request;
+- Given a WADL code the server side and the client side of a simple service that always responds with "Hello, World!" to any request;
-- Without a WSDL code the server side and the client side of the same service and produce a similar WSDL;
+- Without a WADL code the server side and the client side of the same service and produce a similar WADL;
 - Change both versions to produce a data response in XML format and in JSON format;
-- Compare both approaches: WSDL first or Java first;
+- Compare both approaches: WADL first or Java first;
 - Code the server side and the client side of a similar service using GET method;
 - Compare both APIs: SOAP and REST.

 ## 3.2.
 Hello Someone

-- Given a WSDL code the server side and the client side of a simple service that responds with "Hello, World!" or "Hello, [SOMEONE]!" in XML or JSON format to a request with a parameter, name, which by default is "World";
+- Given a WADL code the server side and the client side of a simple service that responds with "Hello, World!" or "Hello, [SOMEONE]!" in XML or JSON format to a request with a parameter, name, which by default is "World";
-- Without a WSDL code the server side and the client side of the same service and produce a similar WSDL;
+- Without a WADL code the server side and the client side of the same service and produce a similar WADL;
-- Compare both approaches: WSDL first or Java first;
+- Compare both approaches: WADL first or Java first;
 - Code the server side and the client side of a similar service using GET method, that handles a query parameter, name;
 - Compare both APIs: SOAP and REST.